 Bird House introduces readers to various birds including doves, woodpeckers and swallows.
 It talks in detail about various shelter for birds and discusses ways in which readers can assist in making their outdoor areas more bird friendly.

-The illustrations in both books are absolutely stunning and I’m sure they are books that will appeal to older folk too.
+The illustrations in all the books are absolutely stunning and I’m sure they are books that will appeal to older folk too.
 I’m certainly pleased that we have these on our bookshelf.
 The books also have ideas on how to help those animals discussed in the book, for example a section at the back of Bug Hotel explains how a bug hotel could be made at home.

 The books have proved so popular in our home and would make fantastic reads in a learning setting also.
 As well as informing and being an absolute delight to share, the book echoes how creating a lovely place for animals creates a safe environment for them and we can all do something to help.